steeles/insight-data-science/README.md

 Most of the effect of music comes without the lyrics.

 Promotions- reaching the appropriate audience with concerts, parties, promotional appearances, etc?
 Does music correlate with political unrest?
-Data from SPEED Sentiment
+Data from SPEED vs Sentiment

 WHERE IS THE MONEY?
 Predict what the markup on a given ticket would be- look at past concerts from the same or similar artists, geographical, economic conditions, weather?